MathiasVersichele/osm-thematic/README.md

-osm-tmg
+osm-thematic
 =======

-Openstreetmap thematic map generator (a QGIS plugin used for generating thematic maps on the fly from OSM data)
+'Openstreetmap thematic map generator': a QGIS plugin for generating thematic extracts of OSM data based on specifications given in a json-format